Meet our alumni from India

 Industry partner: Kalinga Renewable Energy Manufactures (KARMA) Pvt Ltd. India

-This project aims to bring clean water and lighting to rural areas by developing cost-effective battery-supercapacitor systems using advanced zinc-based batteries and activated carbon composites.
-The goal is to develop high-performance zinc-air and zinc-ion batteries, which have several benefits over conventional lithium-ion batteries, including cheaper costs and increased energy density.
+This project aimed to bring clean water and lighting to rural areas by developing cost-effective battery-supercapacitor systems using advanced zinc-based batteries and activated carbon composites.
+The goal was to develop high-performance zinc-air and zinc-ion batteries, which have several benefits over conventional lithium-ion batteries, including cheaper costs and increased energy density.
 These batteries can be used as backup energy for renewable energy sources like solar and wind power, as well as stationary mini-grid and off-grid energy storage systems.
-The SMaRDT group at the University of Strathclyde, in collaboration with Indian industrial partners, will integrate these technologies to offer cost-effective and efficient rural electrification solutions.
+The SMaRDT group at the University of Strathclyde, in collaboration with Indian industrial partners, integrated these technologies to offer cost-effective and efficient rural electrification solutions.

 Green hydrogen synthesis from agro residues for sustainable transportation